carissalow/rapids/docs/setup/configuration.md

 ??? example "Example of the structure of a participant file"

-    In this example, the participant used an android phone, an ios phone, a fitbit device, and a Empatica device throughout the study between Apr 23rd 2020 and Oct 28th 2020
+    In this example, the participant used an android phone, an ios phone, a Fitbit device, and an Empatica device throughout the study between April 23rd, 2020, and October 28th, 2020

      If your participants didn't use a `[PHONE]`, `[FITBIT]` or `[EMPATICA]` device, it is not necessary to include that section in their participant file.
-In other words, you can analyse data from 1 or more devices per participant.
+In other words, you can analyze data from 1 or more devices per participant.

     ```yaml
     PHONE: